Skip to main content

 ODE

-• Districts must submit their Program Contacts on the CIP BN via the Central Login Application on the ODE District Website at the beginning of each new school year.
-It opens for updates 8/1 and is due by 10/1
+• Districts must submit their Program Contacts on the Continuous Improvement Program Budget Narrative (CIP BN) via the Central Login Application on the ODE District Website at the beginning of each new school year.
+It opens for updates 8/1 and is due by 10/1.

-• Any updates made between the end of the prior school year and August 1st will not be reflected in the new SY contact report.
+Updates made between the end of the prior school year and August 1st will not be reflected in the new SY contact list report.

-• Districts are responsible for updating the contact information as staff changes occur and ensuring assigned Points of Contact / Liaisons are aware of their role.
+• Districts are responsible for updating the contact information as staff changes occur.

-• For CIP Budget Narrative permissions and updates please connect with your District Security Administrator (DSA)
+• For CIP Budget Narrative updates please connect with your district administration and District Security Administrator (DSA).

 Public/Community Partners